-In addition, finding out whether the journal you are considering is a registered journal of a major database or not, and who the audience of the journal indicated on the publisher or the academic society's web site may be helpful in your decision making.
+In addition, finding out whether the journal you are considering is a registered journal of a major database or not, and the audience of the journal indicated on the publisher or the academic society's web site may be helpful in your decision making.

-"Open Access" is one of the ways to gain audience by publicizing the paper for free.
+"Open Access" is one of the ways to gain an audience by publicizing the paper for free.

 "Open Access" is to freely publish academic articles online, allowing readers to access them without any restrictions.
 One of the factors behind this project is the steep rise in the prices of journal subscriptions, which is making access to valuable academic information more difficult.

-You can submit your paper to a journal that adopt open access or publicize your paper at "The University of Tokyo Institutional Repository (UTokyo
+You can submit your paper to a journal that adopts open access or publicize your paper at "The University of Tokyo Institutional Repository (UTokyo

 Repository）"(*) to make your paper open access.

 (*)Institutional Repository is a system which academic organizations such as universities can archive and disseminate